First Horizon Corporation (FHN) Shares Up Despite Recent Market Volatility

-First Horizon Corporation (NYSE: FHN)’s stock price has increased by 1.28 compared to its previous closing price of 15.58. but the company has seen a 1.41% gain in its stock price over the last five trading sessions.
+First Horizon Corporation (NYSE: FHN)’s stock price has increased by 2.98 compared to its previous closing price of 16.76.
+However, the company has experienced a 13.33% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/06/22 that U.S. Weighs New Rules for Regional Banks, Complicating Merger Plans

 Is It Worth Investing in First Horizon Corporation (NYSE: FHN) Right Now?

-First Horizon Corporation (NYSE: FHN) has a price-to-earnings ratio that is above its average at 10.30x. and a 36-month beta value of 0.97.
-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+First Horizon Corporation (NYSE: FHN) has a higher price-to-earnings ratio of 11.27x compared to its average ratio, and the 36-month beta value for FHN is at 0.98.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for First Horizon Corporation (FHN) by analysts is $24.86, which is $9.08 above the current market price.
-The public float for FHN is 529.50M, and at present, short sellers hold a 5.57% of that float.
-On March 24, 2023, the average trading volume of FHN was 7.39M shares.
+The average price suggested by analysts for FHN is $24.86, which is $7.6 above the current market price.
+The public float for FHN is 529.50M, and currently, shorts hold a 4.20% of that float.
+The average trading volume for FHN on March 28, 2023 was 7.56M shares.

 FHN’s Market Performance